realfyz/papers/README.md

 # Papers

-Papers is an open-source and web-based reference manager.
+Papers is an open-source and flask-based reference manager.
 Papers's address is [@realfyz/papers](https://github.com/realfyz/papers/).
 ## Papers looks like...

 ![pic1](./pic1.png)